 - Why so Serious, my friend?

-Apart from that, a few lessons from the world admired antagonist is that one should have forgiveness and learn to ignore things that do not matter.
+Apart from that, a few life lessons from the world admired antagonist is that one should have forgiveness and learn to ignore things that do not matter.
 Rather than having all the qualities to be a leading antagonist of the DC comics, our beloved Joker differs in his ideologies, making him the most loved villain of all time.

 Fight Club – The Narrator: Happiness Doesn’t come with Brand Labels